Icon White

 During the recovery period, you should adhere to all instructions provided by your cataract surgeon.
 Allowing your eyes to fully heal is paramount during the recovery phase.
 It’s important to avoid getting water in your eyes.
 When showering, make a conscious effort to keep water out of your eyes by keeping them closed.

-After surgery, avoid participating in strenuous activities that could increase your eye pressure.
-This includes intense workouts, bending at the waist, and playing contact sports, at least in the first week.
+After surgery, you should avoid participating in strenuous activities that could increase your eye pressure.
+This includes intense workouts, bending at the waist, swimming, and playing contact sports, at least in the first week.
 Your SightMD physician will furnish you with guidelines on how to commence your recovery post cataract surgery.

 • infection